 The fourth generation of the Highlander was introduced in 2019 and makes use of two types of transmissions:

-- 8-speed UA80F Direct Shift ECT automatic
+- 8-speed UA80F Direct Shift ECT automatic (same transmission found in the RAV4 and Camry)

 - eCVT with sequential shift mode (hybrid only)